In honor of this Easter weekend, I thought it fitting to tackle the role faith plays in teen girls’ decision-making when it comes to sex.

 So how do you connect the dots and weave your religious beliefs into your discussions with your daughter?

-Make it personal and practical.
+Do make it personal and practical.

 But that doesn’t keep me from talking to girls about how valuable they are.